Need to know

 - Bread and coffee should never be stored in the fridge, but they can go in the freezer

-- Eggs don't need to go in the fridge, but they'll last longer if they do, especially if you keep them in their cardboard carton
+- Eggs don't need to go in the fridge, but they'll last longer if they do, especially if kept in their carton

 Do you know which foods don't need to be refrigerated?
 For many of us, the answer is a matter of what we grew up with or personal preference.